-MAYWOOD, Ill. – It seems the classroom doors have just closed, but all too soon we’ll start seeing sale fliers for Dora the Explorer backpacks and 25-cent crayons.
-Though summer fun has just begun, it’s not too early to start thinking about your child’s back-to-school physicals and making sure they are up to date on their vaccines.
+MAYWOOD, Ill.
+(July 23, 2014) – It hardly seems that summer has begun and already “Frozen” backpacks and 25-cent crayons are filling the stores.
+Though summer fun will last a few more weeks, it’s not too early to start thinking about your child’s back-to-school physicals and making sure they are up to date on their vaccines.

-“Come August, doctors’ offices will be jam-packed with last-minute appointments, so get a jump-start on it now,” said Dr. Heidi Renner, primary-care physician at Loyola University Health System and assistant professor in the Department of Pediatrics at Loyola University Chicago Stritch School of Medicine.
+“August is one of our busiest months.
+Doctors’ offices are jam-packed with last-minute appointments, so get a jump-start on it now,” said Dr. Heidi Renner, primary care physician at Loyola University Health System and assistant professor in the Department of Pediatrics at Loyola University Chicago Stritch School of Medicine.